microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Introduction.md

 This guide is designed to teach you how to write a high-quality TypeScript Declaration File.

-In this guide, we'll assume basic familiarity with the TypeScript language.
+We assume basic familiarity with the TypeScript language.
 If you haven't already, you should read the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html) to familiarize yourself with basic concepts, especially types and namespaces.